Kingxukai/linux/Documentation/userspace-api/media/dvb/fe_property_parameters.rst

 Used only on ISDB.

-This field represents whether the other DTV_ISDBT_*-parameters are referring to an ISDB-T and an ISDB-Tsb channel.
+This field represents whether the woke other DTV_ISDBT_*-parameters are referring to an ISDB-T and an ISDB-Tsb channel.
 (See also ``DTV_ISDBT_PARTIAL_RECEPTION``).